MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

 1. (Optional): You can make changes to your code files, then use the deploy button again to update the web app.

-## 6. Stream logs from Azure App Service
+## 7. Stream remote service logs in Visual Studio Code

 View (tail) any output that the running app generates through calls to `console.log`.
 This output appears in the **Output** window in Visual Studio Code.